jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 **Organizing for change**

-Organizing our code into smaller classes helps us to make changes quickly: the required comprehension for each change is much lower and this helps reduce the risk of making that change.
+Organizing our code into smaller classes helps us to make changes quickly: the required comprehension for each change is much lower.
+Further, we can reduce the risk of impacting other code by reducing reasons for changing the classes.

 **Isolating for change**